jungezai/sensedge/README.md

-1.Connecting the LAN WiFi for 4 Router Router is connected to the mouse and display, and the WiFi is manually connected, and it is set to an automatic connection. (default will be automatically connected next time) 2.Set the Host name of 4 Router 4 raspberry pie Router as the positioning base, the position origin 4 of the Router host ======== name is set to
+1.Connecting the LAN WiFi for 4 Router Router is connected to the mouse and display, and the WiFi is manually connected, and it is set to an automatic connection. (default will be automatically connected next time) 2.Set the Host name of 4 Router 4 raspberry pie Router as the positioning base, the position origin 4 of the Router hostname is set to
  "raspberrypi",and it will be the master Router to calculate fallsens's position; a clockwise direction of the next Router name is "raspClient1", "raspClient2", the last "raspClient3".